 To understand who can administer an HRA, it is first important to understand the basic rules of HRAs.
 HRAs are authorized under Section 105 of the Internal Revenue Code, as well as through the Small Business Healthcare Relief Act, and are a type of self-funded, tax-favored plan that may be offered either in conjunction with a group health plan, or as a stand-alone plan to reimburse qualified out-of-pocket medical expenses and insurance expenses.

-With a Small Business HRA, a business would use the HRA to reimburse employees for qualified medical expenses and individual health insurance premiums, instead of offering a group health insurance policy.
+With a qualified small employer health reimbursement arrangement (QSEHRA), a business would use the HRA to reimburse employees for qualified medical expenses and individual health insurance premiums, instead of offering a group health insurance policy.

 To receive the tax benefits of an HRA, and to be compliant with various regulations (outlined further below), the Internal Revenue Service (IRS) has defined the rules and guidelines for an HRA in IRS Notice 2002-45.
 Under these rules: